 Another early area of manners that parents like to work on is table manners, possibly because, without a little parental intervention, toddlers’ table manners often aren’t that different from the manners of a hungry lion cub.

 Teaching toddlers the basic rules of politeness is one thing, but they’ll have to develop a greater sense of empathy before being polite becomes second nature.
-The next step as far as politeness goes might include teaching Baby not to talk when others are talking, but he will be holding doors and making sure not to block the gas station entrance at a red light before you know it.
+The next step as far as politeness goes might include teaching Baby not to talk when others are talking, but they will be holding doors and making sure not to block the gas station entrance at a red light before you know it.

 Stacey Bradford.
 “Etiquette and Kids: How to Teach Good Manners.”
 CBS News.
 CBS Interactive Inc., February 1 2011.
 Web.